NXPY123/GSoC-Wagtail-Proposal/Draft_Proposal.md

 - This helps people who have difficulty perceiving visual content.
 - Text alternatives may help some people who have difficulty understanding the meaning of photographs, drawings, and other images (e.g., line drawings, graphic designs, paintings, three-dimensional representations), graphs, charts, animations, etc.
 - People who are deaf, are hard of hearing, or who are having trouble understanding audio information for any reason can read the text presentation.
 Research is ongoing regarding automatic translation of text into sign language.
+- Displays text if an image does not load.
 - People who are deaf-blind can read the text in braille.
+- The `alt` attribute helps with Search Engine Optimization.
+Google uses alt text along with computer vision algorithms and the contents of the page to understand the subject matter of the image ([source]([https://support.google.com/webmasters/answer/114016](https://support.google.com/webmasters/answer/114016))).
 - Additionally, text alternatives support the ability to search for non-text content and to repurpose content in a variety of ways.
 - By ensuring better accessibility practices are enforced, we move one step closer to an inclusive world.
 - A large user base who's needs have been ignored and met with indifference historically will be less apprehensive about adopting technology as part of their daily life.